Loop Electrosurgical Excision Procedure (LEEP)

 While your annual pelvic exam isn’t the highlight of your year, it’s still something you have to do.
 Most often, you’ll get a clean bill of health and get on with your life.
 But if you ever do get an abnormal result, you want to know what’s going on — and fast.

-That’s when you might need a loop electrosurgical excision procedure, otherwise known as a LEEP.
-When a cervical exam or Pap test reveals abnormal cells or growths, your gynecologist may order a cervical LEEP as a way to extract a biopsy, a thin amount of tissue, from the lower part of your genital tract, such as from your cervix and/or vagina.
+That’s when you might need to visit our center for gynecology in Manhattan for a loop electrosurgical excision procedure, otherwise known as a LEEP.
+When a cervical exam or Pap test reveals abnormal cells or growths, your gynecologist may order a cervical LEEP as a way to extract a biopsy, a thin amount of tissue, from the lower part of your genital tract, like from your cervix and/or vagina.

-The LEEP tool is a thin wire loop, through which an electric current passes.
-The device, heated by electricity, acts as a scalpel that can cut a very thin layer of tissue off the surface of your cervix or vagina.
-This tissue is then sent to a lab for analysis.
+The LEEP tool is a thin wire loop through which an electric current passes.
+The device, heated by electricity, acts as a scalpel that can cut a thin layer of tissue off the surface of your cervix or vagina.
+Your doctor will send the tissue to a lab for analysis.
 After the LEEP has cut away abnormal tissue, the remaining healthy cells can continue to grow.

-Your doctor uses the LEEP because he wants to know if the abnormal cells discovered in your initial exam are cancerous, precancerous or just an anomalous reading.
-A trained gynecologist can use the results to make an accurate diagnosis of your current condition.
+Our specialists use the LEEP because he wants to know if the abnormal cells discovered in your initial exam are cancerous, precancerous, or just a strange reading.
+A trained Manhattan gynecologist in Upper East Side and Midtown, New York can use the results to make an accurate diagnosis of your current condition.
 From the diagnosis, a treatment plan, if one is needed, can be put in place.

-Other reasons your doctor may want you to take a LEEP include testing for the following:
+Other reasons doctors may want you to take a LEEP include testing for the following:

-- Genital warts, which are often benign, but which may point to a human papilloma virus infection.
-This test is called the HPV LEEP, and it’s important because HPV is one of the early risk signs of cervical cancer.
+- Genital warts These are often benign but may point to a human papillomavirus infection.
+This test is called the HPV LEEP, and it’s essential because HPV is one of the early risk signs of cervical cancer.
 Just because you have genital warts doesn’t mean you have or are getting cancer, but your doctor wants to be sure.

-- Diethylstilbestrol, which is the drug known as DES.
-According to the Centers for Disease Control and Prevention, 5 to 10 million pregnant women were prescribed DES in the mid-twentieth century, but it was later discovered that DES raised the rate of reproductive system cancers.
+- Diethylstilbestrol.
+It is the drug known as DES.
+According to the Centers for Disease Control and Prevention, 5 to 10 million pregnant women have taken DES in the mid-twentieth century.
+Still, it is now clear that DES raises the rate of reproductive system cancers.

-You prepare for the LEEP as you would for a normal pelvic exam.
-You shouldn’t undergo a LEEP during your period because your OBGYN needs a clear view of your cervix.
-The whole procedure takes only a few minutes and can be done in your doctor’s office.
-Most often a LEEP is done on your cervix, but it may also be performed on your vagina walls or in your uterus.
+You prepare for the LEEP as you would for a routine pelvic exam.
+It would be best if you didn’t undergo a LEEP during your period because your doctor needs a clear view of your cervix.
+Your doctor can perform the whole procedure in the office with it only taking a few minutes.
+A LEEP is often done on the cervix and sometimes performed on vagina walls or in the uterus.
 This procedure describes a cervical LEEP.

-Your OBGYN places a speculum in your vagina to expose your cervix.
+Your gynecologist places a speculum in your vagina to expose your cervix.
 A colposcope, positioned just outside your vagina, allows the doctor to get a clearer view.
-Then your cervix is cleaned and bathed in a vinegar solution, which may burn a little.
-The solution turns any abnormal tissue white.
+Then your cervix is cleaned and bathed in a vinegar solution, which turns any abnormal tissue white and may burn a little.
 Sometimes a Schiller test follows, in which your doctor dabs an additional iodine solution on your cervix.

-Next, your OBGYN applies a local anesthetic to the area through a syringe.
+Next, your doctor applies a local anesthetic to the area through a syringe.
 You may feel some discomfort, but you won’t feel any LEEP procedure pain.
-Once the anesthetic is working, your doctor can begin the loop electrosurgical excision procedure.
+Once the drug is working, your doctor can begin the loop electrosurgical excision procedure.

 Passing the LEEP wire loop through the speculum and into your vagina, your gynecologist may make several passes at your cervix to remove the abnormal tissue.
-If you feel faint during this part of the procedure, tell your doctor because it’s important that you keep as still as possible while he works.
-During the LEEP, the electrical current cauterizes the blood vessels, so you won’t lose much blood.
+During the LEEP, the electrical current cauterizes the blood vessels not to lose much blood.
+If you feel faint during this part of the procedure, tell your doctor because you must keep it as still possible while he works.

-How much tissue your OBGYN removes depends on the purpose of the LEEP.
+How much tissue doctors remove depends on the purpose of the LEEP.
 A biopsy requires very little tissue, but if the goal is to remove the abnormal tissue so healthy tissue can grow in its place, your doctor may have to remove more.
 When finished, a special paste can control any bleeding that the cauterization didn’t stop.